 Adress to Higashide Cafe on Google maps here.

 The new station opened in 2005.
 This is a complex full of shops and restaurants.
 Railway stations are often designed to be meeting places in Japan.
 Like a city centre in itself.
-This is a great example of that.
+This is an excellent example of that.
 When you enter from the modern new side, you will see a fascinating water clock and the robust wooden Tsuzumi – mon gate.
 From a distance, the station has the shape of a samurai helmet.

-With the relatively new Hokuriku Shinkansen you can reach Kanazawa from Tokyo via two services:
+With the relatively new Hokuriku Shinkansen, you can reach Kanazawa from Tokyo via two services:

-So suddenly Kanazawa has become a day trip from Tokyo.
+So suddenly, Kanazawa has become a day trip from Tokyo.

 It was the most powerful and wealthy clan after the Tokugawas themselves.
 Therefore, if you were friendly and an ally in the great battle for Japan at Sekigahara on October 21st in the year 1600, you would walk out of this war greatly rewarded.
 Also, Maeda’s rule of Kanazawa is considered to be a prosperous time.
 But Kanazawa wouldn’t play the same critical role in an industrial and modernised Japan, but the lack of heavy industry saved the city from bombs during WWII.

 Below you can see the dramatic Netflix documentary about the power struggle over Japan to understand the background of the Tokugawa shogunate better.
 Described is the history of three great warlords, Nobunaga, Hideyoshi and Tokugawa Ieyasu: The Age of the Samurai, Netflix.